Partey sends emotional message to Atletico Madrid after joining Arsenal | Goal.com

 The Emirates Stadium outfit triggered the midfielder’s £45 million release clause on transfer deadline day to secure his signature.

-The 27-year-old will received £250,000-a-week, making him the third highest-paid player after Mesut Ozil and Gabon international Pierre-Emerick Aubameyang.
+The 27-year-old will receive a £250,000-a-week salary, making him the third highest-paid player at the club after Mesut Ozil and Gabon international Pierre-Emerick Aubameyang.

 Partey has been with the Red and Whites since 2011, where he has developed to become one of the best midfielders in the world.